-&lt;sup>1 In this press release, a simple measure was adopted to quantify the increase in the number of deaths compared to previous years, taking as a basis of comparison the average of deaths in the last five years (2015-2019).
+&lt;sup>1 In this press release, the measure adopted to quantify the increase in the number of deaths compared to previous years, take as a basis of comparison the average of deaths in the last five years (2015-2019).
 This measure should therefore not be confused with the excess mortality indicator published in some studies, in particular through the EuroMOMO platform.